• Cash. Check. Venmo. Zelle.

 If you have an HMO insurance plan, your coverage is not likely to include any out-of-network benefits.
 This means you would have to pay for my services out-of-pocket.

-• Ordinarily, yes.
-However, I submit all of my clients’ billing paperwork to their health insurance carriers, and am often able to resolve any insurance issues by interfacing with their representatives myself.
 My clients appreciate this for several reasons: 1) they do not have to submit any paperwork to their insurance carriers: 2) they are only responsible for paying their deductible and co-insurance; and 3) they do not have to interface with their insurance for any reason.

 With your birthdate and insurance ID, and your written consent to have access to your insurance information, I can have access to your basic insurance benefits.
 Most providers place the burden of insurance on their clients, and expect a full fee after each visit.
 That’s not an issue my clients have to experience.